apostrophecms-legacy/apostrophe-blog-2/README.md

 node app apostrophe:add-dates-to-blog-posts
 ```

-Either way, be sure to set the `datesInSlugs` option correctly in your module configuration to ensure future posts behave as you expect.
+Either way, be sure to set the `dateInSlug` option correctly in your module configuration to ensure future posts behave as you expect.

 ## Limiting Choices in the Widget